InnoSWP/B21-02_Bibliogram/README.md

 + Easy navigation - everything is in the page header
 + Convenient search of the researcher
 + Ability to sort, filter and select display parameters in the tables
-+ Interesting statistics with graphic and word cloud
++ Updated statistics with graphic and word cloud
 + Ability to update data by request
 + Refreshing system